Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 - I HAVE COMBINED BOTH THE JOBS so that AFTER testing the Deployment is done if no issues.

-Job3 : Test your app if it  is working or not.
+Job3 : Test your app if it  is working or not.<br>
 Job4 : if app is not working , then send email to developer with error messages.

 - `test_php` and `test_html` are testing env.